MarlonBair/Hobby-Shop-API/README.md

 ```
 4. Access application:

-The application, by Spring Boot default, runs on port 8080, and is accessible by http://localhost:8080
+The application, by Spring Boot default, runs on port 8080, and is accessible at http://localhost:8080

 # User Endpoints: